top of page

 The main point to consider when purchasing a stool is your table height.
 If you do not have an electric table then you will need to work with the same table height for the seated bodywork, the barefoot bar bodywork and any table Thai techniques or other massage applications that you wish to use.
 Therefore, the height of the table will need to be at a level where you can stand on the floor, half kneel on the table and also stand on the table and comfortably reach your bars during any one session.
 For this reason we feel like a taller, 29” stool is better, unless you are very short and have short legs.
 That way you can be sure that you will be sitting ABOVE your client and performing gravity assisted bodywork.
 You can also sit on a thick yoga bolster,block or pillow to add extra height while performing the seated barefoot bodywork techniques.
 Bar stools vary greatly in cost $39+ In my city I have seen these types of wooden stools at Target, the At Home Store and even at the Goodwill.
 An amazon search for 29” wooden bar stool proves to be especially rewarding as well.

-No. The term ashiatsu was derived from the word for a Japanese style of bodywork called shiatsu.
+The term ashiatsu is derived from the word for a Japanese style of bodywork called shiatsu.
 “Shi” means finger and “atsu” means pressure.
-The roots “ashi” and “atsu” were similarly combined together to describe “foot pressure” as we’ve known it in the West since the 1990’s.
+The roots “ashi” and “atsu” are similarly combined together to describe “foot pressure” as we’ve known it in the West since the 1990’s.

 The Elevate Approach to Ashiatsu

-Elevate Massage Training founder, Charlene Gaffney, is a licensed massage therapist, professional massage instructor and certified yoga instructor.
+Charlene is a licensed massage therapist, professional massage instructor and certified yoga instructor.
 She holds a bachelor degree in psychology and another in Spanish language and a masters degree in English/ESL.
-She is a registered therapist and instructor with the Thai Healing Alliance International, a Certified Massage and Bodywork Educator with the AFMTE and the curriculum specialist for Elevate Massage Training.
+She is a registered therapist and instructor with the Thai Healing Alliance International, Certified Massage and Bodywork Educator with the AFMTE and the founder and curriculum specialist of Elevate Massage Training.
+She takes frequent trips to SE Asia since 2014 to continue her studies while immersed in culture and organizes Thailand Study Tours for licensed massage therapists.

-Thailand : Suriyan Punyafoo, Sunshine School, Pichest Boonthumme, Loi Kroh School Chiang Mai, Therdchai Chumphoopong at The Fine Art of Thai Massage School, Ong's Thai Massage School
+Thailand : Suriyan Punyafoo, Sunshine School, Pichest Boonthumme, Loi Kroh School Chiang Mai, Therdchai Chumphoopong at The Fine Art of Thai Massage School, Ong's Thai Massage School, Old Medicine Hospital